smartcontractcodes/starknetbook/README.md

 ## Contribution

-Every contribution, regardless of its size, plays a pivotal role in refining this work.
+Every contribution, no matter the size, plays a crucial role in refining this work.
 Together, we advance the Starknet narrative.

 - **General Guidelines**:
   - Focus on enhancements directly related to the book's content.